nhvrm18/COVID-19_UCD_Challenge/README.md

 ![alt text](https://harfordcountyhealth.com/wp-content/uploads/2020/01/home-banner.jpg "COVID-19 Banner")
 # COVID-19_UCD_Challenge
 ### Team LightYellowDress&amp;FluffyHair
 This repository contains all code files and data we used in the University of California, Davis, MSBA program COVID-19 Challenge Competition.
-In this project, we utlized web scraping techniques to collect data from multi-platforms, leveraged NLP techniques to process the text data, analyzed the data by sentiment analysis and topic modeling, and created Tableau dashboard to present the results.
+In this project, we utilized web scraping techniques to collect data from multi-platforms, leveraged NLP techniques to process the text data, analyzed the data by sentiment analysis and topic modeling, and created Tableau dashboard to present the results.

 ## Motivation
 The Corona Virus endangers our physical health indeed, but alongside, social distancing also poses a threat to our emotional stability.
 Thus, it is crucial to understand public sentiments under COVID-19.